fauzanhilmi/report-generator/README.md

 Running multiple instances introduces risks of race conditions and concurrency issues, which must be handled carefully to ensure data consistency and prevent conflicts.

 - **Scaling the API Server**
-  - `POST /reports` and `GET /reports/:id` are safe from concurrency issues due because they do not perform any updates on existing reports.
+  - `POST /reports` and `GET /reports/:id` are safe from concurrency issues because they do not perform any updates on existing reports.
   - `DELETE /reports/:id` can have concurrency risks if multiple users try to delete the same report.
 This problem is avoided by using MongoDB's atomic operation `findOneAndUpdate`.
   - A load balancer (e.g., Nginx, HAProxy) is needed to distribute requests among the API instances.
 Currently it is not  yet implemented.
 - **Scaling the Cron Job**